netlify/netlify-dev-plugin/README.md

 Or install this [one click example](https://github.com/netlify/fauna-one-click).

 After you have installed an add-on, it will be visible with the `netlify addons:list` command inside your site's current working directory.
 You can use `netlify addons:delete $ADDONNAME` to delete your addon instance.

+For now, it is important to include instructions to create addons for each member of your team, as there is no way to specify addons inside of `netlify.toml`.
+We are working on this.